Return to Contents Chapter 17: Aldehydes and Ketones. Nucleophilic Addition to C=O Ch 17 contents

 Summary

-the O atom inserts on the more substituted side of the carbonyl In this example the primary ethyl group migrates in preference to the methyl group so we end up with an ethyl ester.
+the O atom inserts on the more substituted side of the carbonyl In this example, the ethyl group (primary C) migrates in preference to the methyl group, so we end up with an ethyl ester.

 Baeyer-Villager reaction of a cyclic ketone